Interviews

 Luke: Wow, that's a deep question.
 I'll let you start.

-Staton: I would say for me.
-So, I'm a dad.
+Staton: I'm a dad.
 I have an 8-year-old daughter, so a lot of my inspiration in life and mindset comes from being a mentor and dad for her.
 That's a big part of it and just really the group that I'm surrounding myself with.
 There are a lot of people that I love to be around and enjoy the same type of music.
 So, hearing their stories and understanding what they like to listen to, and really trying to reverberate the energy that I can give off and reciprocate it back from them too, is a big deal.
 I feel like a lot of that stuff does transpire over into the music.
 It doesn't happen all the time.
 We're being more mindful of that too.
-Maybe we're creating some things that wouldn't be in our normal willhouse, but grabbing some stuff that inspires us, whether it's another song or person or something, and trying something a little bit different.
+Maybe we're creating some things that wouldn't be in our normal wheelhouse, but grabbing some stuff that inspires us, whether it's another song or person or something, and trying something a little bit different.

 Luke: For me, music is one of those things that I can't go without on a daily basis.
 I feel like now it's a part of me in a sense of, if I don't have it, I can't function.
 It saved my life in a time where I really didn't think that I was going to be here.
-I talk about it all the time, but just one song changed it for me and I wanted to build a platform to where people felt the same way with feeling that hope for the first time again.
+I talk about it all the time, but just one song changed it for me and I wanted to build a platform where people felt the same way with feeling that hope for the first time again.
 So, yeah, I can't go a day without it and I love creating.
-That's my happy place.
+That is my happy place.

 What changes for you when these songs move from the studio to a live environment, and do you have a favorite moment from performing them?